 By the 1905-1906 winter season, 216 Beacon was the home of Ellen Sturgis Hooper and her sister, Mary Hooper.
 They previously had lived at 49 Beacon with their father, Edward Hooper, who died in June of 1901.
 Mary Hooper married in August of 1906 to Roger Sherman Warner, a lawyer; after their marriage, they lived at 76 Mt.
 Vernon.
 Ellen Hooper married in September of 1908 to John Briggs Potter, an artist and Keeper of Paintings for the Museum of Fine Arts; after their marriage, they lived at 26 West Cedar.

 By the 1908-1909 winter season, 216 Beacon was the home of attorney Joseph Bangs Warner and his wife, Margaret (Storer) Warner, the parents of Mary (Hooper) Warner’s husband, Roger.
+They previously had lived in Cambridge.

 Joseph and Margaret Warner continued to live at 216 Beacon during the 1910-1911 winter season, but moved soon thereafter to 23 Brimmer.